oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

     ![SQLFW](./images/sqlfw-082.png "Alert violation email") -->

-5. See the SQL Firewall violation alters
+5. Click on **Alerts** sub-menu on the left to see the SQL Firewall violation alerts

     - Go to Alerts Dashboard